neilm-fourjs/gbc_app/README.md

 There is no login code in this demo so you can login using any user/pass values.
 If you want a login demo see https://github.com/neilm-fourjs/loginDemo

+To run locally with the included SQLite DB you'll need to change the etc/profile to load that database driver.

 ## Genero 3.20 Specific